Skip to content

 // -- NOTE: cannot DROP COLUMN deleted_at in SQLite/D1 safely

-Complete migration example
+Complete migration examples

 ts